 Who is the Bodum grinder for?

-So who is the Bodum grinder for?
+So who is the Bodum Bistro for?
 We would recommend it for the person just getting into coffee and not sure yet if coffee is their thing or how much they want to invest.
 This grinder is without a shadow of a doubt a significant step up from either a blade grinder or using pre-ground beans.
-It is easy to use and a great way to dabble in the joys and aroma of grinding your own beans.
+It is easy to use and a great way to dabble in the joys and aroma of grinding your beans.

 As a caveat, however, we would not recommend the Bodum grinder for an experienced home barista.
-It is an entry level grinder and especially with the small grind range it will be limiting for those who know their way around coffee brewing.
+It is an entry-level grinder, and especially with the small grind range, it will be limiting for those who know their way around coffee brewing.

 Alternatives to the Bodum Bistro Grinder